-Mother of Charlottesville Suspect Says She Thought Rally was About Trump
+Mother of Charlottesville suspect says she thought rally was about Trump

 The mother of the young man suspected of ramming his car through a crowd of protesters during a white nationalist rally in Charlottesville, Virginia, said she thought her son was attending a Trump-related rally on Saturday.

-James Alex Fields Jr., 20, of Ohio, was taken into custody shortly after he allegedly drove his car into a crowd of anti-racist protesters, killing 32-year-old Heather Heyer and injuring at least 19 people.
+James Alex Fields Jr., 20, of Ohio, was taken into custody shortly after he allegedly drove his car into a crowd of anti-racist protesters, killing Heather Heyer, 32, and injuring at least 19 other people.

 "Running his car into a crowd of people?
 Did it hurt anybody?" she asked after learning the news, saying she hadn't been notified of her son's arrest.